Compliance

 California

-Employers are required to provide most employees with at least 40 hours or three days of PSL (Paid Sick Leave) per year.
+Employers are required to provide most employees with at least 40 hours or five days of PSL (Paid Sick Leave) per year.
 Eligible employees include full-time, part-time, and temporary workers who meet the following criteria:

 • The employee works for the same employer for a minimum of 30 days within a year.